 Control of Media transfers within Media Streams

-Delivery of stored deferred messages
+Delivery of stored deferred CPM Messages and CPM File Transfer file(s)

 Delivery of stored CPM Conversations.

 The protocols used for the CPM-PF1 interface are SIP, SDP, MSRP, and RTP/RTCP.
 SIP is used for CPM Session signalling, for CPM File Transfer signalling and for discrete Pager Mode CPM Standalone Message transfer.
 SDP is used to describe the set of Media Streams, codecs, and other Media related parameters supported during CPM Session set up and for describing file characteristics during CPM File Transfer initiation.
 MSRP is used for the transfer of Large Message Mode CPM Standalone Messages, for the exchange of CPM Chat Messages, both small and large, and for the Media transfer of a CPM File Transfer.
 RTP is used for continuous Media transport and RTCP supports for the exchange of information needed to control RTP sessions.